 AmeriCorps Agency for National and Community Service (CNCS), the AmeriCorps Agency A federal AmeriCorps Agency which funds AmeriCorps State and National, AmeriCorps VISTA, and Senior Corps projects.
 The AmeriCorps Agency was authorized by the signing of the National and Community Service Trust Act of 1993.
 Corps This word is used to describe a team of AmeriCorps members.
 Corps is pronounced like 'core; the last two letters are always silent.
 Education award A benefit that AmeriCorps members may receive after successful completion of a term of service.
 The award is paid directly to a lending or educational institution and may be used to pay off federal student loans (Perkins, Stafford, PLUS, etc.) or to finance college, graduate school, or approved vocational training. eGrants The AmeriCorps Agency for National and Community Service's online grant application and management system.
 End outcomes End outcomes are the positive changes that your program ultimately hopes to achieve for beneficiaries.
 End outcomes address community conditions or needed changes in the condition, behavior, or attitudes of beneficiaries.
 Federal Financial Report (FFR) The FFR is the financial report submitted in eGrants that details the status of CNCS and Grantee funds within a specific timeframe.
 Formula grants Formula grants are awarded to states based on a population formula each year.
 Each state commission manages a Formula grant competition and conducts a state grant review process to determine the Formula grant recipients.
-Similar to the training General Equivalency Diploma (GED) A degree obtained by examination that may substitute for a high school diploma.
+General Equivalency Diploma (GED) A degree obtained by examination that may substitute for a high school diploma.
 An AmeriCorps member must agree to obtain a GED or high school diploma before using her or his AmeriCorps education award.
-Equivalency A degree obtained by examination that may substitute for a high school diploma.
-An AmeriCorps member must agree to obtain a GED or high Equivalency Diploma (GED) Grant Application Review Process A degree obtained by examination that may substitute for a high school diploma.
-An AmeriCorps member must agree to obtain a GED or high school diploma before using her or his AmeriCorps education award.
-GARP is the CNCS annual grant review, clarification, and award process for the funds provided under the Competitive or other special Equivalency Diploma (GED) Grant Application Review Process (GARP) Grantee Progress A degree obtained by examination that may substitute for a high school diploma.
-An AmeriCorps member must agree to obtain a GED or high school diploma before using her or his AmeriCorps education award.
-GARP is the CNCS annual grant review, clarification, and award process for the funds provided under the Competitive or other special grant cycles.
-The GPR is a report submitted in eGrants that details progress toward achievement of approved performance targets within a specific Equivalency Diploma (GED) Grant Application Review Process (GARP) Grantee Progress Report (GPR) A degree obtained by examination that may substitute for a high school diploma.
-An AmeriCorps member must agree to obtain a GED or high school diploma before using her or his AmeriCorps education award.
-GARP is the CNCS annual grant review, clarification, and award process for the funds provided under the Competitive or other special grant cycles.
-The GPR is a report submitted in eGrants that details progress toward achievement of approved performance targets within a specific timeframe.
-This is a group or organization that acts as a project sponsor and is responsible for the actual location where a project is to be performed.
-This entity may provide task-specific training, technical assistance, supervision, or other services as agreed to in a contract or other formal
+Grant Application Review Process (GARP) GARP is the CNCS annual grant review, clarification, and award process for the funds provided under the Competitive or other special grant cycles.
+Grantee Progress Report (GPR) The GPR is a report submitted in eGrants that details progress toward achievement of approved performance targets within a specific timeframe.
+Host site This is a group or organization that acts as a project sponsor and is responsible for the actual location where a project is to be performed.
+This entity may provide task-specific training, technical assistance, supervision, or other services as agreed to in a contract or other formal agreement between the program and the host site.
+Intermediate outcomes Intermediate outcomes are changes or benefits experienced by your service recipients during the course of their service.
+Living allowance A living allowance is a stipend, not a wage or salary.
+It is provided to